fin-hypergrid/core/README.md

        "sorted":[0,0,0,0,0,0,0,1,0]                     //1 ascending, 2 descending
     }

 state objects can be created programmatically or by hand and applied.
-This is how you may pre configure your table.
+This is how you may pre configure your grid properties.

 ## Road Map
 * Column autosizing